-Dysthymia is a chronic type of depression in which a person's moods are regularly low.
-However, symptoms are not as severe as with major depression.
+Persistent depressive disorder (PDD) is a chronic (ongoing) type of depression in which a person's moods are regularly low.

-The exact cause of dysthymia is unknown.
-It tends to run in families.
-Dysthymia occurs more often in women.
+The exact cause of PDD is unknown.
+It can run in families.
+PDD occurs more often in women.

 Your health care provider will take a history of your mood and other mental health symptoms.
-The health care provider may also check your blood and urine to rule out medical causes of depression.
+The provider may also check your blood and urine to rule out medical causes of depression.

-Medications are often effective for dysthymia, though they sometimes do not work as well as they do for major depression, and may take longer to work.
+Medicines are often effective for PDD, though they sometimes do not work as well as they do for major depression and may take longer to work.

-Don’t stop taking your medicine on your own, even if you feel better or have side effects.
-Always call your doctor first.
+Do not stop taking your medicine on your own, even if you feel better or have side effects.
+Always call your provider first.

-When it is time to stop your medicine, you and your doctor will slowly reduce the dose instead of stopping suddenly.
+When it's time to stop your medicine, your provider will instruct you on how to slowly reduce the dose instead of stopping suddenly.

-People with dysthymia may also be helped by some type of talk therapy.
+People with PDD may also be helped by some type of talk therapy.
 Talk therapy is a good place to talk about feelings and thoughts, and to learn ways to deal with them.
+It can also help to understand how your PDD has affected your life and to cope more effectively.
 Types of talk therapy include:

 Joining a support group for people who are having problems like yours can also help.
 Ask your therapist or health care provider to recommend a group.

-Dysthymia is a chronic condition that can last for years.
-Though many people completely recover, others continue to have some symptoms, even with treatment.
+PDD is a chronic condition that can last for years.
+Many people recover fully while others continue to have some symptoms, even with treatment.

-Dysthymia also increases the risk for suicide.
+PDD also increases the risk of suicide.

-Call for an appointment with your health care provider if:
+Call for an appointment with your provider if: